austinsonger/Policy-Portal/access-control.md

 ## Multi-factor Authentication

-Multi-factor authentication (MFA) is a standard control used by \<PlaceHolder> to provide strong access control to critical systems and applications, and should be enabled whenever possible.
+Multi-factor authentication (MFA) is a standard control used by `<Company Placeholder>` to provide strong access control to critical systems and applications, and should be enabled whenever possible.

-\<PlaceHolder> implements Okta for MFA.
+`<Company Placeholder>` implements Okta for MFA.

 ```
 IMPORTANT